Online Learning Tips for Students | Study Smarter Now

 Tip 4: Create a Dedicated Learning Space

 Set aside a specific area in your home just for studying.
 This space should be free from distractions, comfortable enough for extended focus sessions, and equipped with everything you need.
-Studying in the same location consistently helps your brain associate that space with concentration, making it easier to get productive whenever you sit down to learn.
+In my experience coaching students, studying in the same location consistently helps your brain associate that space with concentration, making it easier to get productive whenever you sit down to learn.

 Tip 5: Review Course Expectations Early